AmrutaJoshi10/Lexical-Scanner-using-State-Based-Tokenizer/README.md

 # Install this project on your system

 You will need Visual Studio 2015.
+You should use the .Net System.IO and System.Text for all I/O.
 The project consists of run.bat and compile.bat files.
 Run.bat - Runs the project.
 It is required for C# or VB.NET applications.
 Compile.bat - Compiles the project automatically.